-A Top-20 Wooden Award finalist and unanimous Big 12 Conference first team selection, Burks was 18th nationally in scoring with 20.5 points per game.
-He would also become the only Big 12 Conference player to rank in the top-12 in the conference-only games in points (20.0; 2nd), rebounds (7.6; t-3rd), and assists (2.8; 12th).
+A Top-20 Wooden Award finalist and unanimous Big 12 became only the fourth conference player to accomplish it.
+Conference first team selection, Burks was 18th nation- Averaging 7.8 rebounds per game (100th nationally), Robally in scoring with 20.5 points per game.
+He would also erson also tied for fifth nationally in freshman rebounding become the only Big 12 Conference player to rank in the (only player with zero starts). top-12 in the conference-only games in points (20.0; 2nd), rebounds (7.6: t-3rd), and assists (2.8: 12th).

-Burks also became the only second CU player in history to average over 20 points, 6 rebounds, and 2.5 assists per game for a season (20.5 ppg., 6.5 rpg., 2.9 apg.), joining Donnie Boyce, who averaged 22.4 points, 6.7 rebounds, and 4.5 assists in the 1993-94 season.
+to average over 20 points, 6 rebounds, and 2.5 assists per facility resides directly adjacent to the north side of Events game for a season (20.5 ppg., 6.5 rpg., 2.9 apg.), joining Center.
+Donnie Boyce, who averaged 22.4 points, 6.7 rebounds, The facility is 43,000 square feet of space featuring two and 4.5 assists in the 1993-94 season.

-And for the first time in the 15-year Big 12 Championship history, the Buffs advanced to the conference semifinals where Burks became the first CU player to be named to the all-tourney team.
-Later in the season, the Grandview, Mo. native would be named to the NIT All-Tournament Team (97 points in four games, 24.3 ppg.).
+ship history, the Buffs advanced to the conference semifi- lion, funded from private funds. nals where Burks became the first CU player to be named to the all-tourney team.
+Later in the season, the Grandview, both mimic the playing surface in the Coors Events Mo. native would be named to the NIT All-Tournament Team Center exactly, down to the lines and logos.
+The (97 points in four games, 24.3 ppg.).

-The 2010-11 team was not comprised by one individual, but a cast of others who led to the Buffs success throughout the season.
-Cory Higgins would end his stellar four-year career tying the school mark for most points in a career (2,001) tying former teammate Richard Roby, who starred in Boulder from 2004-08.
-Higgins was a three-time third team conference selection, also set a number of school records also becoming the career leader in minutes (4,478), games (132), starts (131), and single-season minutes played (1,222) set in 2010-11.
+vidual, but a cast of others who led to the Buffs success ence, with varicolored sandstone and red-tiled roofs throughout the season.
+Cory Higgins would end his stel- to match the other 200-plus buildings on the CU-Boullar four-year career tying the school mark for most points der campus. in a career (2,001) tying former teammate Richard Roby, who starred in Boulder from 2004-08.
+Higgins was a three- NCAA Tournament and in one of the greatest seasons time third team conference selection, also set a number of ever, second year head coach Tad Boyle equaled school records also becoming the career leader in minutes the previous season's win total (24), advanced to the (4,478), games (132), starts (131), and single-season min- NCAA Tourney third round, and won the inaugural utes played (1,222) set in 2010-11.

-Higgins would also became the first CU player male or female to score over 2,000 points, 500 rebounds, 300 assists, and 150 steals during his collegiate career.
+or female to score over 2,000 points, 500 rebounds, 300 assists, and 150 steals during his collegiate career.

-Sharp-shooter Levi Knutson ended his career making the fifth most treys (81) in a season during CU's NIT run.
-The Littleton, Colo. native set the single-season mark for 3-point efficiency (47.4 percent) and notched his name among long-range shooting greats finishing third overall with a career 39.3 career percentage.
+Sharp-shooter Levi Knutson ended his career making the season as the number one or two seed in the tournafifth most treys (81) in a season during CU's NIT run.
+The ment.
+However, losing three of its last four games and Littleton, Colo. native set the single-season mark for 3-point dropping to the No. 6 overall seed, the Buff overcame efficiency (47.4 percent) and notched his name among No. 12 seed Utah, 53-41 on 34.9 percent shooting on long-range shooting greats finishing third overall with a ca- the opening night at the Staples Center in Los Angereer 39.3 career percentage.